humansdotai/docs-humans/learn/GLOSSARY.md

 network.
 Tendermint is able to decompose the blockchain design by offering a very simple API (ie. the ABCI) between the application process and consensus process.

 Tendermint Byzantine Fault Tolerant (BFT) consensus is a solution that packages the networking and consensus layers of a blockchain into a generic engine, allowing developers to focus on application development as opposed to the complex underlying protocol.
-Tendermint provides the equivalent of a web-server, database, and supporting libraries for blockchain applications written in any programming language.
+Tendermint provides the equivalent of a web server, database, and supporting libraries for blockchain applications written in any programming language.

 ***